xsq12348/1941-The-Eastern-Front-Game/README.md

-This is a simple wargame designed to show you the Eastern Front battlefield starting from 1941.
-It includes a simple script editor to freely define terrain and units!
+From 1941 until the victory of World War II!
+This is a simple grand strategy war game designed to showcase the vast Eastern Front battlefield starting from 1941.